ttran375/comp216-assignment2/README.md

 constructor from the values of the argument.
 Notice the \_\_ prefix to make is private.

 1. \_\_size is a str that stores the size of this object.
 This is initialized in the constructor.
 It is mutated by the property in #8.
     It is returned in #7.
 It is used in #6 to calculate the cost of the pizza.

 2. \_\_toppings a list of string that represents the toppings for this object.
 This is initialized in the constructor.
 It is mutated in the add() method and is used in #6 to calculate the cost of the pizza.

-# The test harness.
+# The test harness

 You may not change the test harness.